mailboxly/Po/README.md

 $ python wsgi.py
 ```

-That should do it.
-Go to http://localhost:8080/ and check!
+That should do the trick.
+Go to to [localhost:8080](http://localhost:8080) and check!

 --- THE END ---